Skip to Main Content

 44. Giving Anniversary Emails

 Use your CRM to automatically trigger anniversary emails that celebrate when a donor first gave to your organization.
-Keep it warm and grateful, and gently invite them to give again to mark the occasion.
+Keep it warm and grateful, and gently invite them to give again (or take another action) to mark the occasion.
 “You first gave to us one year ago today—thank you!
 Will you help us do even more this year?”This will create a sense of tradition and recognition without a hard sell.

 45. Abandoned Donation Follow-Up